-Where we hold Personal Data concerning you, you are entitled to access that Personal Data and the following information (unless an exception applies):
+Where the Company holds Personal Data concerning you, you are entitled to access that Personal Data and the following information (unless an exception applies):

 12. Making a complaint

 If you are unhappy with the way we have dealt with any of your concerns, you can make a complaint to the ICO, the supervisory authority for data protection issues in England and Wales.
-We would recommend that you complain to us in the first instance, but if you wish to contact the ICO on the details you can do so on the details below.
+We would recommend that you complain to us in the first instance, but if you wish to contact the ICO you can do so using the details below.
 The ICO is a wholly independent regulator established in order to enforce data protection law.

 Any changes we make to this notice in the future will be posted on our website and, where appropriate, notified to you by e-mail.
 Please check back frequently to see any updates or changes.